 Aims and objectives of project

-This study is aimed to design a dashboard that can easily be viewed in an office.
+This study proposes the development of a communication dashboard that can easily be viewed in an office by all employees to allow easy access to important communication regarding specific software development projects.
+The primary and secondary objectives for the study are provided next.
 According to Syndicode (Team, 2017), the most used web applications for companies include Google Analytics, Slack, HubSpot, and Trello to name a few.
 Thus, it can easily be identified what type of applications are most common in the working environment.

 Primary objective

-To design a dashboard for companies with all of the most important information on their projects.
+To develop a communication? dashboard for a South African software development company that allows for easy access to important communication relating to specific projects.

-Second objective
+Secondary objectives

+Secondary objectives can be divided into theoretical and empirical objectives:

 4.2.1 Theoretical objects

-Develop an understanding of Agile methodologies
+To gain an understanding of Agile methodologies.

-Gain knowledge of design science research

-Research most common industry web applications
+To create a shared understanding of design science research and how it can be used to guide the development of an artefact.

+To identify commonly used web applications in industry.

-Research the need for dashboards in the industry
+To establish whether there is a need for communication dashboards in the software development industry.

 4.2.2 Empirical objectives

-Conduct interviews with people in the industry
+To collect and analyse qualitative data in the form of interviews in order to understand…? with people in working in the software development industry.

-Analyse information given to in interviews

-Design a dashboard that will improve communication
+To develop a communication dashboard that will provide easy access to

 Procedures and methods that will be used

+This study will use X for data collection and analysis, and Y as the overall methodology guiding the development of the artefact.

+Data collection and analysis

+Gee meer detail oor wat interviews is en hoe mens dit analyse –kyk na partcipants – wie gaan jy vra, hoe gaan jy hulle kies (m.a.w sampling), jy kan kyk na coding van Zang & Wildemuth vir analise.

+Methodlogy

+Bespreek DSR hier

 For this study, the research methodology that is most applicable is design science research.